The 19-horse field for Saturday's Kentucky Derby is balanced, with no definitive favorite.

 Oxbow's jockey, Gary Stevens, will be pulling double-duty Saturday.
 He'll ride in his first Derby since ending a seven-year retirement earlier this year, and then return to his job as a racing analyst on NBC's telecast.
 The 50-year-old rider has won the race three times.

 "You go out there with the highest hopes," he said.
-"I've walked back too many times after the Kentucky Derby and it's a disappointment if they don't run
+"I've walked back too many times after the Kentucky Derby and it's a disappointment if they don't run their race.

 Calvin Borel is one jockey always worth watching in the Derby.
 He and Revolutionary will break from the No. 3 spot in the starting gate, putting Borel near his favorite path on the track—the rail.
 The rider nicknamed "Bo-rail" for his fence-skimming rides has three Derby wins in the last six years.